Clinical Experience

 There are no mandatory types of Level I or Level II Fieldwork experiences.
 Students work with individuals of different ages throughout their lifespan with a variety of physical, cognitive, and psychosocial conditions in a variety of practice settings.

-Fieldwork Level II placement sites are available in other areas of the United States.
-Thomas Jefferson University students have completed fieldwork placements in 24 states (including Hawaii and California) and three countries outside the U.S.
+Jefferson offers a wide array of fieldwork sites in and around the Philadelphia region and throughout the United States.
+Thomas Jefferson University students have completed fieldwork placements in over 24 states (including Hawaii and California) and are also offered the opportunity to participate in fieldwork experiences internationally.